-Once the underwriting process has been completed, your insurance company will send you a hard copy of your policy detailing every aspect and provision included in your coverage.
+Once the underwriting process has been completed, it’s customary for your insurance company to send you a hard copy or an electronic copy of your policy which details every aspect and provision included in your coverage.
 But now you’ve changed your mind and you want to cancel the policy.

-Fortunately, it is required by law to have a period of time called the “free-look” period where consumers can cancel their new policy and get a full refund.
-Depending on your location in the world, that period of time usually ranges from ten to 30 days with ten days being the norm.
+Here’s the good news.
+It’s required by law that insurers offer a block of time called the “free-look” period which allows consumers to cancel their new policy – and get a full refund.
+Depending on your location in the world, that period of time usually ranges from ten to 30 days with ten days being the standard.

-This law applies to both life insurance and annuity contracts.
-It may also cover replacement life – new life insurance policy that has been purchased to replace an existing one – depending on your state of residence.
+While this law applies to both life insurance and annuity contracts, it may also cover replacement life – a new life insurance policy which has been purchased to replace an existing one – but that depends on your state of residence as well.

-For example, Georgia law gives consumers ten days to decide while Colorado law gives consumers 15 days for life insurance and 30 days for replacement life.
+Georgia law gives consumers ten days to decide, while in Colorado, the law gives consumers 15 days for life insurance and 30 days for replacement life to change their minds.

-Some states offer a “free-look” period for health insurance and long term care insurance as well.
-It just depends on your state of residence, which makes contacting your state’s department of insurance or consulting with your agent to get accurate information a crucial step.
+In some states, a “free-look” period is offered for health insurance and long-term care insurance, but it again depends entirely on your state of residence.
+That makes contacting your state’s department of insurance or consulting with your agent to get accurate information a crucial step.

-If you are curious on your state’s “free-look” laws, visit the National Association of Insurance Commissioners website.
-They provide a service where you can locate the commissioner in your state, their contact information and a link to your state’s department of insurance website.
+Curious about your state’s “free-look” laws?
+Then visit the National Association of Insurance Commissioners website.
+The site provides a service where you can locate the commissioner in your state, and it includes their contact information and a link to your state’s department of insurance website.

-But of course, nothing beats taking the time to do your research beforehand to avoid any complications in the future.
+But of course, nothing beats taking the time to do your research beforehand to help avoid any complications in the future.

-Industry experts recommend having an attorney review your new policy during the “free-look” period to ensure everything is safe and sound, as it is always a good idea to get a second opinion if you have any doubts.
+Industry experts often recommend having an attorney review your new policy during this “free-look” period to ensure that your new policy will meet your needs, and it’s always a sensible idea to seek a second opinion if you have any doubts.

-This period generally begins once you have received a full policy back from the insurer.
+As a rule, the period generally begins from the day you receive a full policy back from your insurer.

 - Category: Articles Library, Life Insurance